mwalschburger/DC-LCU-2022-1B-Removal/README.md

 # Project Name

 ## Uninstallation
-We have different options first this is local uninstall as you get on the DC, second is Remote
+We have different options first this is local uninstall as you get on the DC, second is Remote uninstall

 ## Usage

-TODO: select which Option works for you, and take the best one
+TODO: select which Option works best for you, and take the matching approach for your environment

 ## Contributing